 For we want a victory tonight!

-Male students compete in this mock beauty pageant to show their Homecoming pride.
-The winner receives an impressive prize package that includes gift certificates from local businesses and rides with the Kayettes in the downtown Flagstaff Homecoming parade.
+Male students compete in this mock beauty pageant to show their homecoming pride.
+The winner receives an impressive prize package that includes gift certificates from local businesses and rides with the Kayettes in the homecoming parade.

 Celebrating the heritages and cultural traditions of all our Native American, Asian-Pacific American, African American, and Hispanic American students is a critical aspect of our commitment towards creating an inclusive campus community.